captainzero93/security_harden_linux/README.md

 - [Citation](#citation)

 ## Overview
 This project consists of two scripts designed to enhance the security of Ubuntu and other Debian-based Linux systems.
 The main script implements a variety of security measures and best practices to harden your system against common threats, while the GRUB configuration script specifically focuses on securing the boot process.
-This latest version as of writing adhered more closely to DISA STIG and CIS Compliance.
+This latest version as of writing adheres more closely to DISA STIG and CIS Compliance.

 The goal is to provide a tool that balances robust security measures with accessibility for average users.
 While the scripts implement professional-grade security standards, I've aimed to make the process as user-friendly as possible for desktop machines.